 Life After Katrina

 Hurricane Katrina changed New Orleans dramatically.
 Although the devastation has been named the worst man made disaster in US history, many positive things have come out of the devastation.
 Prior to the hurricane, the city of New Orleans had some of the worst schools in the country.
 Since Katrina, the school systems have been totally overhauled and have seen very promising results.
 The healthcare system of New Orleans was in desperate need of an overall and with the influx of federal funds, they received it.
 Prior to the storm, Charity Hospital had made national news and even featured in some reality shows because of the chaos.
 Since the closing of Charity, some would like to reopen the famous hospital even starting the Save Charity movement.
 Since the storm, although many hospitals have not returned, the city has seen new medical options such as new Urgent Care facilities in New Orleans as well as home healthcare facilities, that have since shot up all over the city.
 We have also seen the creation of University Hospital, which is a 1.1 billion dollar medical center in downtown New Orleans.

 Great Place To Visit

 With the immense culture, incredible food, unique people now coupled with the resurgence of the city after its devastation after Hurricane Katrina, its no wonder people love to travel to New Orleans.
 Although the city gets a tremendous influx of visitors for Mardi Gras, Jazz Fest and other conventions, you can save quite a bit of money and still get the full effect of New Orleans traveling any time of the year.
+Don’t be confused, there are tons of things to do in New Orleans outside of Bourbon street.
 With festivals running just about year round, you will have many fun things to do in and around the city regardless of when you visit.